microsoft/vscode-docs/blogs/2022/10/04/vscode-community-discussions.md

 This is where you can keep up with all of the latest information for extension authors from the VS Code team.
 This includes things like recently released features such as "Pre-release extensions" as well as some giveaways we have from time-to-time just for our extension author communities - like [free Azure Credits](https://github.com/microsoft/vscode-discussions/discussions/135)!

-### Extension Development Q&A
+### Extension Development QnA

 Ask your questions related to extension development and help your fellow developers by answering theirs.
 Questions regarding how to approach a specific problem, looking for more details on certain APIs, and seeking best practices are all great to post here.
-However, if you find yourself saying "I've gone through the documentation, and I am still unable to interact with the VS Code API to achieve the desired functionality...", then it might be better suited as an issue on the official VS Code repo.
+However, if you find yourself saying "I've gone through the documentation, and I am still unable to interact with the VS Code API to achieve the desired functionality...", then it might be better suited as an [issue](https://github.com/microsoft/vscode/issues) on the official VS Code repo.

-### Extension Show & Tell
+### Extension Show and Tell

 You've put time and effort into creating your extension; here's your chance to show it off!
 Share a link to your extension, give the community details about what it does, and get help with promotion.
 This is also a great place to discover new extensions and connect with developers whose work you appreciate.